 - Applicants and Students

-The Medical Student and Graduate Student Handbooks section on Alcohol, Tobacco, and Controlled Substances define the expectations, testing, and sanctions for student applicants and enrolled students.
-WMed does not enroll or allow students who: abuse alcohol, as evidenced by binge drinking, public intoxication, and other signs of excessive use; use tobacco products including cigarettes, cigars, chewing tobacco, smokeless tobacco, snuff, nicotine gum, nicotine patches, e‑cigarettes, and vaporizers; use controlled substances without a prescription; or have a substance dependence.
+The Medical Student and Graduate Student Policy Manuals section on Alcohol, Tobacco, and Controlled Substances define the expectations, testing, and sanctions for student applicants and enrolled students.
+WMed does not enroll or allow students who: abuse alcohol, as evidenced by binge drinking, public intoxication, and other signs of excessive use; use tobacco products including cigarettes, cigars, chewing tobacco, smokeless tobacco, snuff, nicotine gum, nicotine patches, e‑cigarettes, vape pens, and vaporizers; use controlled substances without a prescription; or have a substance dependence.
 All applicants who accept an offer of admission are required to undergo testing prior to matriculation for alcohol, tobacco (which screens for cigarettes, cigars, chewing tobacco, smokeless tobacco, nicotine gum, nicotine patches, e‑cigarettes, and vaporizers), and controlled substances.

 Preventing Alcohol and Drug Abuse